joeymhills/NYU-Award-Manager/README.md

 ## Features

+- **Authentication:**
+  - Secure user authentication system using NextAuth.

 - **User Roles:**
   - **User:** Can search for awards and generate reports.
   - **Manager:** Has user permissions and can create and delete awards.
   - **Admin:** Has all permissions, including access to the admin dashboard for user management.

-- **Authentication:**
-  - Secure user authentication system using NextAuth.

 - **Admin Dashboard:**
   - Admins can manage users and perform additional administrative tasks.

+- **Printable Reports:**
+  - All users can generate printable reports on awards for easy documentation and sharing.

 ## License